 Americans, with confusion and uncertainty bubbled up inside of us, are wondering when things go back to normal.
 But what if things won’t ever be the same?

 Coronavirus is shaping the future of work.
-Businesses of all shapes and sizes are muddling about in finding innovative approaches to enable normal operations without as little disruption as possible.
+Businesses of all shapes and industries from restaurants to identity verification service providers are muddling about in finding innovative approaches to enable normal operations without as little disruption as possible.
 The contingency strategies must be made to not just handle the current situation, but also to prepare for future challenges such as possible upcoming recession, increasing business cost, growing global connectivity and more.

 The majority of the US workforce are working from home and since this way of work may stretch months into the future, remote working will translate to remote recruiting.
 Recruiting teams should be capable of keeping up with the current state of workforce and plan for future recruiting challenges.

 Follow Rakuna’s Guide to engage top talents remotely and achieve your business goals.